- Reference >

 the city where the user lives.
 For this example, we assume that the

-user’s city is called in a variable called userProfileCity
+user’s city is called in a variable called userProfileCity.

-The following aggregation pipeline groups
+The following aggregation pipeline groups the

-.
+documents by city.
 The operation uses the $accumulator

 to display a different number of results from each city depending on